Deborah Russell

 Deborah Faye Russell (born 14 January 1966) is a New Zealand academic and politician.
-She is a Member of Parliament in the House of Representatives for the Labour Party.
+She is a Member of Parliament for the Labour Party and served as Minister of Statistics and Minister Responsible for the Earthquake Commission from February to November 2023.

-Biography

-Early life
+Early life and family

-Russell was born in Whangamōmona, a small town in the Manawatū-Whanganui region.
+Russell was born in Whangamōmona, a small town in the Manawatū-Whanganui region, to parents David and Marie Russell.
+She was raised Catholic and attended Sacred Heart Girls' College in New Plymouth.
+She is married to academic Malcolm Wright; the couple share three daughters.

 Academic career

 Russell graduated with a BCom (Hon) in Accounting and Finance from University of Otago in 1987.
 This was followed by a BA (Hon) in Philosophy in 1996 from Massey University.
-In 2001 she received her PhD in Philosophy from Australian National University.
+In 2001 she received her PhD in philosophy from Australian National University.

 Russell worked in the private sector as an accountant, and in the public sector as a policy analyst.
 She has lectured at universities in both Australia and New Zealand in taxation, ethics, business ethics, political theory and philosophy.
-She was a senior lecturer specialising in taxation at Massey University.
+She was a senior lecturer specialising in taxation at Massey University, a position she held for six years until her 2017 resignation to contest the New Lynn electorate.

+She wrote Tax and Fairness with Terry Baucher, which was published by Bridget Williams Books in May 2017 and interrogates whether New Zealand can be seen as an egalitarian country.

 Political career

+While studying at the University of Otago, Russell was briefly a member of the National Party.